matomo-org/developer-documentation/docs/core-team-workflow.md

 When applicable, the related [online documentation](http://piwik.org/docs/) and the related [FAQs](http://piwik.org/faq/) should be updated.

-## How do I become an official Piwik team member?

-All [Piwik team members](http://piwik.org/team/) have contributed major improvements to the project.
-They have contributed their talent towards our common goal of building the best open analytics platform.
-Some of these achievements were feats of engineering, as documented on our [blog posts](http://piwik.org/blob/) over the last few years.

-To gain push access to our git repository, and be an official Piwik team member, one must make positive changes in the project, such as  [contributing pull requests](http://developer.piwik.org/guides/contributing-to-piwik-core), bringing new ideas, code, marketing, product visions.
-When a certain amount of work has been achieved, when we trust your skills and judgement, we will invite you to [join us in the core team](http://piwik.org/team/).
-Most of us also meet once a year in a beautiful European city for brainstorming the future of analytics, open source, [privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) and Piwik.

-There are other useful ways to participate to Piwik without joining the team, learn more: [How do I get involved?](http://piwik.org/get-involved/).

 ## Getting in touch with Core Team

 ### In the forums